Chart Color Schemes

 The level of general health in Townsville City - North Ward is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Townsville City - North Ward shows superior health results with both young and elderly age groups having low incidences of common health conditions.
-The area has a notably high private health insurance coverage rate of approximately 67% (6,437 people), compared to 53.3% across the rest of Queensland and 55.3% nationally.
-Mental health issues and arthritis are the most prevalent medical conditions in North Ward, affecting 8.1 and 6.7% of residents respectively.
+Townsville City - North Ward shows above-average health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Approximately 67% of its total population (6,437 people) has private health cover, compared to 53.3% across the rest of Queensland and a national average of 55.3%.
+The most prevalent medical conditions are mental health issues and arthritis, affecting 8.1% and 6.7% of residents respectively.

-A total of 72.1% of residents claim to be free from any medical ailments, compared to 67.8% across the rest of Queensland.
-The area has a higher proportion of seniors aged 65 and over at 17.1% (1,643 people), compared to 14.9% in the rest of Queensland.
-Health outcomes among seniors in North Ward are particularly strong, outperforming the general population in health metrics.
+72.1% of residents declare themselves completely clear of medical ailments, compared to 67.8% across the rest of Queensland.
+The area has 17.1% of residents aged 65 and over (1,643 people), higher than the 14.9% in the rest of Queensland.
+Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health